bekk/bekk-christmas/post/ux/so-you’ve-opened-figma-now-what.md

-# How do I begin?
+# Where do I begin?

 [Download the file]() and import it into Figma.
 Then it’s just a matter of opening the file and we’re off!